-Reliability aims at formal exactness of the trait measurement (measurement precision) - that is, a score obtained in testing should be correct in the sense of being exact (see Kubinger 2003).
+Reliability aims to achieve formal exactness of the trait measurement (measurement precision) - that is, a score obtained in testing should be correct in the sense of being exact (see Kubinger 2003).

-For the subtests of WAFA the norm sample yielded the following reliabilities (internal consistency as measured by Cronbach's $\alpha$ )
+For the subtests of WAFV the norm sample yielded the following reliabilities (internal consistency as measured by Cronbach's alpha).